What is a Schiff moment anyway?: Electron interaction with a nuclear charge distribution

 The Taylor expansion allows us to separate the electron coordinate and its derivatives from the integral over $d^3R$.
 As a result, the electron-nucleus interaction conveniently splits into a sum of terms, each of which is a product of a nuclear quantity and an electronic quantity.
 Up to 3rd order in $\vec{R}$, the interaction potential is $V_{en} = V_{E0} + V_{E1} + V_{E2} + V_{E3}$, where

 Here $k = -e/4 \pi \epsilon_0$ for ease of notation.
 The $E0,E1,E2$ and $E3$ interactions are traditionally called the electric monopole, dipole, quadrupole and octupole interactions respectively.
 Each of these is a product of a nuclear multipole moment (in round brackets) that depends on $\vec{R}$, and a field generated by the electron (in square brackets) that depends on $\vec{r}$.
-The gradients of $1/r$ appearing above are derived in the Appendix.
+The gradients of $1/r$ appearing above are derived in the Appendix using a simple regularization method.
 The symmetrized 3rd rank tensor formed from the 2nd rank tensor $A_{ij}$ and the vector $B_\ell$ is compactly written as $A_{\{ij} B_{\ell\}} = A_{ij} B_\ell + A_{\ell i} B_j + A_{j\ell} B_i$.

 Within the $E2$ and $E3$ interaction potentials, there are two types of electronic terms.
-The so-called ``contact'' terms contain $\delta(\vec{r})$ or its derivatives \cite{Gray2009,Gray2010}, whereas the non-contact terms involve traceless tensors formed from components of $\vec{r}$.
+The so-called ``contact'' terms are the ones containing $\delta(\vec{r})$ or its derivatives \cite{Gray2009,Gray2010}, whereas the non-contact terms involve traceless tensors formed from components of $\vec{r}$.
 Let us focus our attention on the contact $E3$ term

 The quantity $\vec{\mathscr{S}}_0 = \frac{1}{10}\int d^3R \, \rho_n(\vec{R}) \, R^2 \, \vec{R}$ is the first piece of the Schiff moment of the charge distribution $\rho_n(\vec{R})$.
 I have also defined $\Fvec = \frac{e}{\epsilon_0} \Grad \delta(\vec{r})$, the vector that couples to the nuclear Schiff moment -- this will be discussed in more detail in Section \ref{sec:F_vector}.